 W: I know what you are thinking.
-You think it’s a joke about the parrot being crackers, as in crazy, but it’s based on a joke about the use of crack, the drug, the kind of thing that is smoked.
-The name Cracky could come from Polly wanna Cracker, or it could be the way Parrots crack nuts with their beaks.
+You think it’s a joke about the parrot being crackers, as in crazy, but it’s based on a joke about the use of crack, the drug, that is smoked.
+You have not done your research.
+I wrote an article for Vice Magazine about Cracky wanted to smoke Crack.
+But the only things he really cracks are nuts and sun flowers seeds.
+However, the name has many potential meanings.
+Cracky could come from Polly wanna Cracker.
 Let us consider, Robinson Crusoe.
 He had a pet parrot named Polly, and no one else the speak with (until Friday showed up) on the tropical island which he was stranded upon.
 Did the solitude make him go insane?

 Daniel Defoe and his island adventures with cannibals, and whatever similarities you are trying to evoke with Nueva Germania.
 We are still working on the names.
 Why did you pick the name Lamprey for Ms. Owl’s debut album?

-The tour group will become more and more uncomfortable.
+W: The tour group will become more and more uncomfortable.
 Some of them won’t even want to stick around to the see the Final and most exciting stop of the tour, the home where Sharon Tate was killed.
 I fulfill my obligation by taking them to the house, but of course, as I know, the house was torn down and rebuilt, so there is really nothing to see at all on the tour.
-John Money For Nothing finds this all very funny.
-Now we have had our little joke together, tell me about Erstwhile.

 Macy did not dissuade me in my eagerness to carry out my musical compositions for Tim McVeigh and for Jack Kevorkian.
 She could not stop me from pursuing relationships with Jesse James Hollywood and The Bikini Killer.
 She could not stop me from telling everyone I had moved to Tierra del Fuego.

-The more she talks to me, the more determined I become to do exactly the opposite of what she suggests just to spite her.
+The more she talks to me, the more determined I become to do exactly the opposite of what she suggests.
 For example she suggested I needed to put myself on the line more and face the public, so I only became more reclusive.
 Every time she suggests something I shoot it down right away.
 She gave up, and now she lets me do whatever I want.
 I live by the motto, “Everything you say, I am against.”
 This is translated from the original Italian by a wise old Italian Socialist man.

 Q: Mr. Woodleaf, is John Money for Nothing kind of like Mr. Hat on South Park?